elvli/Obsidian/CS Notes/Interview Questions/Google Hiring Assessment.md

 You are working in a crowded coffee shop when your manager messages you that they would like to call you to discuss a confidential project.
 Right after you read this message, you received a phone call from your manager

-Which action would you most likely take in response
+Which action would you most likely take in response?
 - **Answer the phone call since it’s unlikely that people will be able to clearly follow the conversation**
 - Step outside the coffee shop where it is a little more private to take the call
 - Ignore the call but plan to call your manager back when you’re able to talk in a private setting
 - Coordinate a time later today with your managers to talk to more private

-Which action would you most likely take in response
+Which action would you least likely take in response?
 - Answer the phone call since it’s unlikely that people will be able to clearly follow the conversation
 - Step outside the coffee shop where it is a little more private to take the call
 - Ignore the call but plan to call your manager back when you’re able to talk in a private setting